Glazebrook East Junction–Skelton Junction line: Reopening plans

-In 2010 the Liberal Democrats announced plans to reopen thousands of miles of disused and abandoned tracks and it was hoped this line will reopen sometime in the future.
+In 2010, the Liberal Democrats announced plans to reopen thousands of miles of disused and abandoned tracks, and it was hoped this line would reopen sometime in the future.
 This appeared to be an easy process as all the infrastructure of the line was still in place, bar the tracks and signalling.
-However, it would cost millions of pounds to bring Cadishead Viaduct up to a safe and usable standard along with all the other decaying bridges along the line, which have seen little or no maintenance in 26 years since the line was closed.
+However, it would cost millions of pounds to bring Cadishead Viaduct up to a safe and usable standard, along with all the other decaying bridges along the line, which have seen little or no maintenance in the 26 years since the line was closed.

 In 2017, businessman Neil McArthur launched a campaign to reopen the line as a heritage railway, with an adjoining footpath and cycle track.

-In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
+In January 2019, Campaign for Better Transport released a report identifying the line, which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).

 In March 2020, a bid was made to the first round of the Restoring Your Railway Fund for a feasibility study into reopening the railway line, but this was unsuccessful.

 In April 2020, Railfuture noted that reinstatement of the line would relieve the Castlefield Corridor of freight traffic.